diagram-chasing/deploy/README.md

 # Deploy

-Sample repository for a GitHub Actions workflow to deploy `Preview` and `Production` site builds on Cloudflare Pages.
+Sample repository for a GitHub Actions workflow to deploy `Preview` and `Production` site builds on Cloudflare Pages or Netlify.
 Template site used [here](https://github.com/thedivtagguy/starter/)

 ## New project setup

+### Cloudflare Pages

 - In the GitHub repository, create 2 secrets inside the repository `Settings`:
     - `CLOUDFLARE_ACCOUNT_ID`
     - `CLOUDFLARE_API_TOKEN`
 - In Cloudflare, create a Pages project with a name `$PROJECT_NAME` and default branch as `master`.
 Project creation can be done using the `wrangler` CLI provided by Cloudflare: `wrangler pages project create`
-- In the GitHub repository, copy over the files under `.github/workflows` from this repository.
+- In the GitHub repository, copy over the `cf-pages-*` files under `.github/workflows` from this repository.
 - Edit the `projectName: 'diagram-chasing'` line near the bottom, replacing `diagram-chasing` with the Pages project name (`$PROJECT_NAME`)

+### Netlify

+- In Netlify, create a Site with a name `$SITE_NAME`.
+Site creation can be done using the `netlify` CLI provided by Netlify: `netlify sites:create`
+- In the GitHub repository, create 2 secrets inside the repository `Settings`:
+    - `NETLIFY_AUTH_TOKEN`
+    - `NETLIFY_SITE_ID`
+- In the GitHub repository, copy over the `netlify-*` files under `.github/workflows` from this repository.

 ## Using the workflow